<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

-Leadership and governance.
+Every organisation is different, and a genuine trauma-informed approach must be tailored to its context.
+However, there are several common areas of focus: Leadership and governance.
 Trauma-informed practice must be championed at a senior level.
 Without organisational buy-in from leadership, it risks being siloed within individual teams or reduced to a training exercise.

 &#xD;